 Even senior citizens who choose to move in with their family may need the assistance of a healthcare provider.
 Healthcare professionals who are well-equipped with the skills and expertise to provide this type of home care can find significant opportunities.
 By doing so, these professionals allow senior citizens to live with their family and have a normal and peaceful life.
 The perception that qualified nursing care can only be accessed in a nursing home is no longer applicable because there are now many skilled nursing professionals and home carers available who can provide in-home care.

 4. Working in a Retirement/Assisted Living Community

 Many seniors who do not have any family or who do not wish to live alone reside in retirement communities.
 This allows them to maintain their independence by living in independent units or apartments and still have access to staff that can offer support and assistance if they need it.
-Healthcare professionals who are trained in providing senior care can find significant opportunities in this area and can fulfill their passion for assisting older patients while attaining career growth.
+Healthcare professionals who are trained in providing senior care can find significant opportunities in this area and with the help, support, and guidance of assisted living development consultants, can fulfill their passion for assisting older patients while attaining career growth.

 5. Working in a Shared group home